xzjia/guideline/source_en/ArchitectureInDetail/WebApplicationDetail/TagLibAndELFunctions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The \ ``<t:transaction>`` \ tag is a JSP Tag Library to output the transaction token as hidden item (\ ``<input type="hidden">"``\ ).

-Refer the following section [:doc:`./DoubleSubmitProtection`] for the transaction token check feature and how to use this tag.
+Refer the following section [

 * For transaction token check feature, [:ref:`doubleSubmit_how_to_use_transaction_token_check`]
 * For how to use this tag, [:ref:`doubleSubmit_how_to_use_transaction_token_check_jsp`]